 And, yes, we have relapses.
 We make a choice that we know won’t help us get where we are going, but we just can’t help ourselves.
 The consequence happens and we get a reminder of why we decided to put the time and effort into doing things differently.
 That’s called learning.

-In this ‘kinetic chain’ of desire-anger, the more we are present to what is happening with our reaction helps to address desires before they can ever develop into anger.
+In this ‘kinetic chain’ of desire-anger, the more we are present to what is happening with our reaction, this awareness helps to address desires before they can ever develop into anger.
 When anger happens, it means there is a desire and longing that hasn’t been looked at and dealt with.
+Those desires come from unmet needs.

 It’s not good or bad to have a desire or longing.
 It’s part of being human.
 But, it is our responsibility to be honest and face these desires and consciously make a choice.
 Then whatever the consequence, it’s also our responsibility to face and deal with it.

-Just explore for a moment – does my anger come from unmet desires, wants, and longings?
+Just explore for a moment – does my anger come from desires, wants, and longings?

 EVERYDAY DESIRE-ANGER CHAIN

-I had a desire for something sweet yesterday.
-On my pantry shelf was a barley-based snack and I had just eaten my last piece of fruit in the morning.
-I opened the snack and took a bite.
+Recently, I had a desire for something sweet.
+On my pantry shelf was a barley-based snack.
+I had just eaten my last piece of fruit in the morning, so I opened the snack and took a bite.
 It was stale!
 I laughed at myself and asked what I really needed?
 I needed to rest.
-I was feeling tired from not sleeping well the night before.
+My realization was I felt tired from not sleeping well the night before.
 I wasn’t hungry, I was tired.

 In the past, when I wasn’t as aware of my mind-body communication, this unsatisfied desire might have led to me continuing to think about the sweet taste in my mouth, longing for something ‘better.’
 Then sent me out searching for that sweet treat, spending time chasing a story, instead of addressing what was actually the issue.

 We are human and we will have desires, wants, and longings.
-Do those have control over you or do you use your self-awareness and discernment to consciously make choices?
-Or do you keep finding yourself in places of peril, acting and behaving like a mad-person with people who love you worrying about you?
+What areas in your life do desires have control over you?
+Do you use your self-awareness and discernment to consciously make choices?
+Or do you keep finding yourself in places of peril, acting and behaving in ways that are opposite to what is best for you?

-As for President Yoon, on one hand, my heart goes out to him.
+As for President Yoon, on one hand, my heart went to him.
 It sucks to not get what you want.
-On the other hand, I hope he ‘wakes up’ and takes this experience as an opportunity to take stock, reflect on his behaviors, and take responsibility.
-One can hope…
+I know…it’s happened to me plenty of times.
+On the other hand, I hoped he would ‘waked up’ and take this experience as an opportunity to take stock, reflect on his behaviors, and take responsibility.
+Unfortunately he did not.
+He was impeached and sent to jail.

 BREAK THE ANGER CHAIN